Home

 By Write On with Jamie

-All aspects of argumentative writing, compare and contrast writing, expository writing, narrative writing, and persuasive writing are covered in this resource: brainstorming ideas, developing a thesis statement, introducing supporting evidence, writing hooks and leads, and incorporating the 6 Traits of Writing™.
-The resource also focuses on how to structure the rising action, climax, and falling action in the plot of the personal narrative essay.
+All aspects of text evidence writing are covered in this resource: brainstorming ideas, developing a thesis statement, introducing supporting details, writing hooks and leads, and incorporating the 6 Traits of Writing™.
+From the struggling writer to the advanced writer, this resource offers something for everyone.

-The video, slide show, graphic organizer, worksheets, writing template, and rubric allow students to practice and develop their essay writing skills.
-The writing quiz reinforces guided note-taking techniques when used in conjunction with the instructional videos.
-The detailed lesson plans make implementing essay writing easy for teachers.
+The video, slide show, graphic organizer, worksheets, writing template, and rubric allow students to practice and develop their informative writing skills.
+The writing quiz reinforces guided note-taking techniques when used in conjunction with the instructional video.
+The detailed lesson plans make implementing expository writing easy for teachers.

-These no-prep lessons are adaptable for in-class instruction, distance learning, or independent student work.
+This no-prep lesson is adaptable for in-class instruction, distance learning, or independent student work.
 The instructional video with writing tutorial and template can be presented as whole class instruction or assigned for students to complete at home.

-All materials are available in both Google Drive™ and print formats, ensuring easy access for all students
+All materials are available in both Google Drive™ and print formats, ensuring easy access for all students.

-5 Entertaining Instructional Videos with:
+Entertaining Instructional Video with:

-5 Detailed Lesson Plans with:
+Detailed Lesson Plan with:

-5 Sets of Worksheets with:
+Worksheets with:

-5 Slide Shows with:
+Slide Show Presentation with:

 Google Slides™